-We commend the Board and the City for the additional employer contribution of \$3.0 million in an effort to increase the funded status.
+We commend the Board and the City for the additional employer contribution of \$3.8 million in an effort to increase the funded status.
 There is still a concern regarding potential cash flow problems for the Retirement System, which is still complicated by the Annuity Withdrawal provisions causing large disbursements over short periods of time.

-The assets in the Plan are not sufficient to cover current retiree liabilities and the ratio of assets (Market Value) to retiree benefit payroll is about eight.
-This means that approximately eight years of retiree benefit payments can be paid from current assets; the ability to make such payments beyond that period is heavily dependent upon future contributions and future investment return.
-Please take the time to read pages A-10, A-11 and A-12 which cover in more detail the risks the Retirement System is exposed to and the limits of what is within our control.
+The assets in the Plan are not sufficient to cover current retiree liabilities and the ratio of assets (Market Value) to retiree benefit payroll is about nine.
+This means that approximately nine years of retiree benefit payments can be paid from current assets; the ability to make such payments beyond that period is heavily dependent upon future contributions and future investment return.
+To understand in more detail the risks to which the Retirement System is exposed, please take the time to read pages A-8, A-9 and A-10.